Act-App/Act-Thumbhash/README.md

 # act-thumbhash
 ## Introduction
-The act-thumbhash library implements the [Thumbhash](https://evanw.github.io/thumbhash/) image placeholder generation algorithm invented by [Evan Wallace](https://madebyevan.com/) for dart.
+The act-thumbhash libraries implement the [Thumbhash](https://evanw.github.io/thumbhash/) image placeholder generation algorithm invented by [Evan Wallace](https://madebyevan.com/) for dart & flutter.

 This algorithm is used to calculate a small binary hash representing an image using a [Discrete Cosine